 Then there’s the football.
 Argentina is known as a worldwide force in the soccer world, being one of only two teams in the world to have won the World Cup, Confederations Cup and the Olympic Gold Medal.

-Lastly there’s the media where Argentina also leads the rest of South America.
+Lastly, there is the media, where Argentina also leads the rest of South America.
 Not only were they the first country in the world to introduce a regular radio broadcast (in 1920) but now their active television and movie studies make some of the most popular Latin Spanish-languages programmes of all.

 The official language in Argentina is Spanish, though the successive European colonization means that a broad range of other languages may be encountered.
 English, for one, should be considered the unofficial second language and is spoken by many people, especially in a business environment.
-Note that English is taught in all Argentine schools which has helped to aid it’s uptake in the country.
+Note that English is taught in all Argentine schools which have helped to aid its uptake in the country.

 Perhaps most interestingly of all are the 5000+ Welsh speakers who live in the Chubut Province, ancestors of the original Welsh settlers who arrived here in 1865.

 Argentina should be considered the most developed of the Latin American countries, and as such the transportation networks here are more advanced than neighbouring countries.

 While sadly in decline, Argentina’s rail network is possibly the best way to get around this vast country.
 Boasting the largest railway station in Latin America, hundreds of miles of track criss-cross the country, connecting all the major towns and cities.

 It is interesting to note that rather than using a single gauge of the track as in most other countries, successive tracks in Argentina have been built using a range of different gauges.
 In this way you will generally find that it is necessary to change trains far more often than elsewhere, as one train reaches the end of the track it can travel on, and a connecting train is necessary to continue on with the next leg of your journey.